 And that leaves me with one thing left to say:

-I really hope you’ll starting using some of the SEO ideas I’ve shared with you today, because honestly?
+I really hope you’ll start using some of the SEO ideas I’ve shared with you today, because honestly?
 Some of them sound technical but work better than you’d think!

 To More Traffic, More Conversions, And More Business,